POLL-As euro zone recession deepens, ECB to scale up bond buying next month

 Reuters Poll: European Central Bank policy outlookhttps://tmsnrt.rs/3dMJ0HE

-(Polling by Sarmista Sen and Sumanto Mondal; Editing by Ross Finley and Barbara Lewis)
+(Polling by Sarmista Sen and Sumanto Mondal Editing by Ross Finley/Mark Heinrich)

 ((Richa.Rebello@thomsonreuters.com; +91 8197246127;))